-This very easy cake needs to happen in your kitchen asap.
+This very easy cake needs to happen in your kitchen.
 It's a moist layer of lemon cake with fresh blueberries and a streusel topping made with oil that is crunchy and so amazing!
 Both the cake and crumble are made from the same mixture.
-An easy one-bowl recipe!
+A simple recipe that keeps well and can be frozen.

 This cake is made from a crumb mixture that's divided, some for the topping, and the rest mixed with a few other ingredients to make a sort of coffee cake.
 Well, it's truly amazing.And did I mention it's a one bowl recipe ?
 For some reason, I find it all very appealing.